cleanthis-michael/git-papers_NH2020/journal.md

 Edited by: Cleanthis

 This is my introduction to my amazing paper.
-Based on results from Smith (2009).
+Based on results from Smith (2009), DuPre (2012).